Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 follower's right hand with your right hand and immediately offer your left arm at either waist level pointing at 8 o'clock or at neck level pointing at 2 o'clock.
 The 3&4 are not progressive, or they can be progressive but stepping backwards.
-Steps 5, 6, 7&8 are normal.
+Steps 5, 6, 7&8 are normal, as in, 5 is forward at 12 o'clock and 6 is to the left at 9 o'clock.
+You should end in a [scout] position.
 [Watch video.](https://m.youtube.com/watch?v=ZpEKKNSNg50&pp=ygUVd2VpcmQgd2hpcCB3ZXN0IGNvYXN0)

 #### Apache whip